 Figure 7.
-Level of COVID-19 disease incidence does not substantially predict future spending on financial administration.
+Level of COVID-19 disease incidence does not substantially predict future spending on roads and highways.
 Each bar shows, by disease incidence and population size, the difference in likelihoods (or "net likelihood") that annual spending increases versus decreases.